pellux-network/EDx52display/README.md

 ## Running

 ### Users
-Simply download the latest release zip from the [releases](https://github.com/pellux-network/EDx52display/releases/latest) page.
+Simply download the latest release zip from the [Releases](https://github.com/pellux-network/EDx52display/releases/latest) page.
 Unzip it into a location of your choosing such as `C:\Games\`.
 If you haven't modified Elite Dangerous' journal path and don't want to disable any pages, simply run the included `.exe` and your MFD should immediately begin loading.
 If your journal file location is changed or you wish to disable any pages, check the [Configuration](#configuration) section below.

 ### Developers
 Build the app by running `release.ps1` or running `go build -v -o EDx52display.exe` making sure to have the latest version of Go installed.
+You can always clone the repo or download its zip and use this method to get the latest changes described in the Planned Release section of the [changelog](https://github.com/pellux-network/EDx52display/blob/master/CHANGELOG.md)

+※*To close the app, right click its icon in the system tray and click `Quit`*

 ## Output